cmdoret/Acastellanii_genome_annotation/README.md

   1. Clean the input assembly (rename headers, sort and filter scaffolds)
   2. Soft mask repeats from the assembly
   3. Use RNAseq data to predict genes with AUGUSTUS
-  4. Use remote services for functional annotations
+  4. Use remote services for functional annotations (Eggnog-mapper, interproscan, phobius)
-  5. Combine functional annotations from different sources.
+  5. Combine functional annotations from the different sources.

 NOTE: For now, RNAseq is used only for training AUGUSTUS.
 When RNAseq from C3 will be available, the de-novo assembled transcriptome will be used as direct evidence for both strains.